Pete Alonso: 2019

 On July 7, Alonso became the second player in Mets history to hit the most home runs (30) before the All-Star break, after Dave Kingman (1976).
-On July 8, Alonso won the 2019 MLB Home Run Derby, defeating Toronto Blue Jays third baseman Vladimir Guerrero Jr. 23–22 in the final round, becoming only the second rookie, after Aaron Judge, to win the Derby outright.
+On July 8, Alonso won the 2019 Home Run Derby, defeating Toronto Blue Jays first baseman Vladimir Guerrero Jr. 23–22 in the final round, becoming only the second rookie after Aaron Judge to win the Derby outright.
 On the way to the final round, Alonso also beat Carlos Santana and Ronald Acuña Jr., hitting 57 total home runs during the entire Derby.

-On August 15, Alonso hit his 39th home run, tying Bellinger for the most home runs by a rookie in National League history.
-Alonso finished the game with a career-high five hits and six RBIs.
+On August 15, Alonso hit his 39th home run, tying Cody Bellinger for the most home runs by a rookie in National League history.
+Alonso finished the game with a career-high 5 hits and 6 RBIs.
 He broke Bellinger's record on August 18 with his 40th home run in an 11–5 win against the Kansas City Royals.
 On August 27, Alonso hit his 42nd home run to become the Mets all-time single-season home run leader, surpassing Carlos Beltrán and Todd Hundley.
 He is the first rookie to set his franchise's single-season home run record since Johnny Rizzo did it for the Pittsburgh Pirates in 1938.

 On September 27, Alonso hit his 52nd home run of the season, tying Aaron Judge for the most home runs by a rookie in MLB history.
-He hit his 53rd the next day to break Judge's record.
-His 53 home runs led all of Major League Baseball for the 2019 season.
-On November 11, Alonso was awarded the National League Rookie of the Year, receiving 29 of 30 first-place votes.
-On December 10, Alonso was named to the first team of the inaugural All-MLB Team.
+He hit his 53rd the next day off of Atlanta Braves pitcher Mike Foltynewicz to break Judge's record.
+In his rookie season, Alonso played in 161 games, batting .260/.358/.583 with 53 home runs and 120 RBI.
+His 53 homers led all of MLB for the 2019 season.
+After the season on November 11, Alonso was awarded the National League Rookie of the Year, receiving 29 of 30 first-place votes.
+On December 10, he was named to the first team of the inaugural All-MLB Team.

 2020

-In the 2020 season shortened by COVID-19, Alonso played in 57 of the 60 games and batted .231/.326/.490 with 16 home runs and 35 RBIs.

-On September 3, 2020, he hit his first career walk-off home run.
-Alonso's sophomore season was a step back from his breakout rookie year; Danny Abriano of Yahoo Sports called it "a season to forget" and Zach Braziller of the New York Post called it "underwhelming".
+On September 3, 2020, Alonso hit his first career walk-off home run in a 9–7 victory against the New York Yankees.
+His sophomore season was a step back from his breakout rookie year; Danny Abriano of Yahoo Sports called it "a season to forget."
 However, he had the highest maximum exit velocity of all major league hitters, at 118.4 mph.
+In the 2020 season shortened by COVID-19, Alonso played in 57 games and batted .231/.326/.490 with 16 home runs and 35 RBIs.

 Alonso's sophomore slump coupled with a second consecutive breakout season from Dominic Smith led some talent evaluators to favor the latter as the team's starting first baseman heading into the 2021 season.